 In Acidophilus and Your Health, author Frank Murray includes this advice when purchasing yogurts:

 - Always purchase yogurt with “live, active cultures,” including Lactobacillus acidophilus

 - Avoid frozen yogurt or pudding-style yogurts, which have stabilizing chemicals and artificial sweeteners added

 The possibility of inaccurate or misleading labels leads some to suggest cutting out the middleman; for instance, Murray also provides a recipe for making homemade yogurt.

-Frequently, probiotic foods don’t supply enough active bacteria or fungi to alter the microbiome (unless carefully made or purchased).
-To give probiotics a better chance of success, make sure to take them on an empty stomach and to add dietary fiber to meals (see “Prebiotics” to the right).
+Probiotic foods may not supply enough active bacteria or fungi to alter the microbiome (unless carefully made or purchased).
+To give probiotics a better chance of success, make sure to take them on an empty stomach, and to add dietary fiber to meals (see Prebiotics).

 Probiotics play an integral part in many of the body’s functions, including: